Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 == The Interpreter Loop

-Finally, let's see how this fits into the main analysis loop.
+Now we connect everything in the main analysis loop.
-The `eval_stmt` function takes a statement and updates the current state.
+The `eval_stmt` function processes each statement and updates the partitioned state.

 ```rust
 fn eval_stmt<D: AbstractDomain>(stmt: &Stmt, state: &mut PartitionedState<D>) {